Absentee Ballot Applications

 - Voter does not record a witness

-- Voter’s witness does not include their name, address, and/or signature
+- Voter’s witness does not include witness name, witness's MN address, and/or signature

 - Voter’s witness does not check the proof of residency box (non-registered absentees only)